al3xanderwalker/uScript-documentation/README.md

 # Installation

-* Download uScriptLoader.zip from the \#loader-download channel in discord.
+* Download uScriptLoader.zip from the \#loader-download channel on the uScript Discord server.

   > Discord: [https://discord.gg/MNUgZkr](https://discord.gg/MNUgZkr)

 * Extract the zip file.
 * Add the plugin \(uScriptLoader.dll\) to your Rocket\Plugins directory.
-* Restart your server.
+* Restart your server or reload Rocket.
-* Do the command /script to check the loader installed correctly
+* Perform the command /script to ensure the plugin installed correctly